 Once the decision was made, I dove into research.
 I needed to know what the graduation requirements were in our state.
 Once I had those, I could create a general plan for each subject.
 I still considered heavily what interests Noah had, so that I could tailor certain subjects accordingly.
 And we were still part of a co-op that was entering into high school classes at the same time we were.
 I bought some books on high school record keeping, invested in some curriculum, and off we went.

 There was a learning curve for us all, with a few bumps along the way.
 But looking back, I’m so thankful that we chose to continue homeschooling.
 And with our oldest now graduated and our daughter Fiona graduating this spring, we feel confident in our decision.

 If you’re currently considering homeschooling high school, here are some steps you can take before you commit:

 - Go to your state’s education website and looking up graduation requirements.
 You’ll want to know how many credits are required in each subject and which subjects are necessary.
 Print this out, as you’ll be referring to it as you plan.

-- Once you know the basic graduation requirements, Create a 4 year course and credit outline.
-Or you can use mine.
+- Once you know the basic graduation requirements, Create a 4-year course and credit outline.

 - Spend time with your child discussing what interests he or she has within different subjects.
 Which foreign language does she wish to study?
 What type of science class interests her?
 There are so many options you’ll find that you can use for course credits.
 For example, our older two took a Forensic Science credit one year at co-op and loved it.